Mishalzeera/goat-and-daisy-antiques/STRIPE_INTEGRATION.md

-# Such a pain in the proverbial that it deserves its own MD file

-## The idea
+## The concept

 - The server side code generates an instance of PaymentIntent.
-  It gets request.data from the request object, which is turned into JSON.
+  It gets request.data from the request object passed from Stripe, which is recieved as JSON.

-I have received errors here saying there is no 'data' attribute, but not always.
+I have received errors here saying there is no 'data' attribute, but not always - its a Django vs Flask thing.
+Flask uses request.data in this instance while Django uses request.body

 The instance of Payment Intent goes into a variable 'intent'.

-In its creation the instance has 'amount=', 'currency', 'automatic_payment_methods='.
-Amount so far I have set to the request.session order_total.

-I should try a hardcoded example first.

 The function returns a json response of a dictionary, where a javascript style variable 'clientSecret' is set to the intent['client_secret']